Incoming New York attorney general plans wide-ranging investigations of Trump and family

 James outlined some of the probes she intends to pursue with regard to the president, his businesses and his family members.
 They include:

-- Any illegalities involving Trump's real estate holdings in New York, highlighting the October New York Times investigation into the president's finances.
+- Any potential illegalities involving Trump's real estate holdings in New York, highlighting a New York Times investigation published in October into the president's finances.

 - The June 2016 Trump Tower meeting with a Russian official.